Rowlinsons Banner Image

 Right to Buy

 The right to buy scheme makes it possible for tenants of council properties to buy their home for a reduced price.
-Our team are well-versed in helping clients with this, allowing you to buy the home you live in.
+Our team is well-versed in helping clients with this, allowing you to buy the home you live in.
 Our brilliant team at Rowlinsons can help you with the entire process.

 Residential Conveyancing FAQ